 To exchange your foreign currency into the South African currency, you will need to go to a local bank or foreign exchange bureau.
 Only some of the bigger hotels offer currency exchange facilities.
 At the airports, you will also find exchange offices in the arrivals hall.

-All the major South African banks offer exchange facilities and competitive exchange rates.
-And most of the bigger hotels offer to exchange your currency, but will charge usually quite a fee for doing so.
+All the major South African banks offer exchange facilities and some of them will offer quite competitive exchange rates.
+It is best to know about your overseas transfer and foreign currency exchange fees.
+Most of the bigger hotels will also offer to exchange your notes in popular foreign currency, such as Euro, Pounds and Dollars, but will charge a fee for doing so.

 A full listing of all authorised dealers for Forex transactions in South Africa is available from the South African Reserve Bank.

 As described in the introduction, the value of the South African rand has depreciated over the last months.
-Here a graphic drawn from the South African Reserve Bank in February 2014.
+Here a graphic drawn from the South African Reserve Bank in November 2016 showing the depreciation of the rand since 2004 although it has stabilised more since the beginning of 2016.

 Nominal effective exchange rate against the most important currencies (Index: 2000=100)